mikaelsc5/ExpectJS/README.md

 * No loops, only recursions
 * No object or array state changes
 * No Date objects or usage of Math.random due to their changing nature

+Unfortunately it will not be possible to be fully follow the rules above as it's not possible to access object properties in a recursive manner in legacy browsers.
+So at least one exception to the rules must be made, but currently it is unclear how that exception is formulated.
+Also recursion has a high risk of causing a stack overflow, which means complex structures needs to be handled some other way that is to be determined later.

 This will be a learning effort as well as the author does not fully master functional programming.
 All contributions are welcomed.